SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 - If confirmed, a DELETE request is sent to the backend API at `/api/listings/<id>/delete/`.
 - Upon successful deletion, the seller is redirected to the Listings page to view their updated properties.

+## Updating a Property from the Frontend

+Sellers can update their property details directly from the frontend.
+In the Listing Detail page, an “Update” button (visible only for properties owned by the seller) opens a dialog containing an update form.
+This form (implemented in ListingUpdate.js) lets sellers modify fields such as title, description, listing type, price, and amenities.
+When submitted, a PATCH request is sent to the backend API to update the listing, and upon success, the user interface is refreshed to reflect the changes.

 ## Usage
 - **Development Mode:** Both Django and React servers run concurrently to provide a live development environment.
 - **Testing:**